clojurebridge-minneapolis/track1-chatter/track1-web.md

 </pre>
 </div>

-#### Pushing to github
+#### Pushing to GitHub

-The final step will be to push our changes to github.
+The final step will be to push our changes to GitHub.

 <div class= "console"><pre>